Kushagra-Raghuwanshi/Defi-stablecoin/README.md

+_Note: This protocol is a demonstration of advanced Solidity development practices and should not be used in production without thorough auditing._ ⚠️
 # 🪙 Decentralized Stablecoin Protocol

 A robust, overcollateralized stablecoin protocol built on the Ethereum blockchain, featuring algorithmic stability and exogenous collateral backing. 💎